 Remember that there’s nothing to stop you planning more than one trip and comparing / contrasting the costs involved.
 You might even think of this as a contingency plan.
 If you want to apply for an opportunity in a specific industry, there may not be many available and there may be a lot of competition.
 If you have one (or more) back-up plans, you will maximise the chances of undertaking a placement opportunity.

 There are many sources of review information available on the Internet.
 As with any review, you are advised to consider when reading the information provided whether the author has an unbiased, non-partisan stance and is presenting factual information that reflects a genuine experience, or might they have an agenda which may influence their review?
 (For example, if a review has been written by an employee of the organisation that is being reviewed, the review may present the organisation differently from someone else).

 Sources of reviews include:

-Rate My Placement: Developed originally by graduates from the University of Loughborough, Rate My Placement advertises internship opportunities and also enables students from any organisation to provide a detailed review of their experience.
+- Rate My Placement: Rate My Placement advertises internship opportunities and also enables students from any organisation to provide a detailed review of their experience.

 - The Student Room is an on-line student community that provides a forum to students from all institutions from secondary schools through to higher education.
 The topics for discussion are many and varied and include reviews of internships and work placements.
 You can search using key words to identify relevant discussions.